BlrChessClub/BCC-website/events/2024/09-29-chess-connect.md

 Join us at RMZ Infinity, Bennigana Halli for our next chess meetup for a fantastic chess spirit!
 Whether you're a seasoned player or just discovering your love for the game, come embrace the thrill of chess, forge new connections, and make every move count.
-Let's bring the chessboard to and continue our journey of checkmates and camaraderie!
+Mark your calendar, bring your passion for chess, and get ready to create some remarkable memories with fellow chess enthusiasts.
+We can`t wait to see you at “Chess Connect”!

 ## What's Included